earthdaily/EDA-Documentation/GettingStarted/APIAuthentication.md

 ![Client Credentials](../../Images/STACAPI/NewLogin%20NoAPI%20Creds%20Provisioned.png)

 {: .note }
 The API credentials are different for New and Legacy login flow and you can provision them as explicitly described below.
-Please note that the new ogin flow will become the default starting **March 10, 2025**
+Please note that the new login flow will become the default starting **March 10, 2025**

 ### Provision New API Credential